Article

 Cellar Spiders

-• Identifying features: Long, thin legs and a small, delicate body; often called “daddy longlegs.”
+• Identifying features: Long, thin legs and a small, delicate body; often mistaken for “daddy longlegs.”

 • Typically found: Damp areas such as basements, cellars, and bathrooms.